rfhb/emamds/en/medicines/human/EPAR/joulferon.md

 Novartis Europharm Ltd withdraws its marketing authorisation application for Joulferon (albinterferon alfa-2b)

 Reference Number: EMA/249301/2010

-Summary:

-The European Medicines Agency has been formally notified by Novartis Europharm Ltd of its decision to withdraw its application for a centralised marketing authorisation for the medicine Joulferon (albinterferon alfa-2b), 900 mg powder and solvent for solution for injection in pre-filled pen and vials.

 English (EN) (55.57 KB - PDF)